May Hill Stakes

 The May Hill Stakes is a Group 2 flat horse race in Great Britain open to two-year-old fillies.
-It is run at Doncaster over a distance of 1 mile (1,609 metres), and it is scheduled to take place each year in September.
+It is run at Doncaster over a distance of 1 mile (1,609 metres), and takes place each year in September.

 History

 The event is named after May Hill, a successful filly whose victories included Doncaster's Park Hill Stakes in 1975.
 It was established in 1976, and was originally classed at Group 3 level.
 It was promoted to Group 2 status in 2003.

 The May Hill Stakes is currently held on the second day of the four-day St. Leger Festival.

 The leading horses from the race often go on to compete in the Fillies' Mile.
-The last to win both was Inspiral in 2021.
+The last to win both was Inspiral in 2021, when she was unbeaten in four races.